borfast/cookiecutter-django/{{cookiecutter.project_slug}}/docs/pycharm/configuration.rst

 To connect to python remote interpreter inside docker, you have to make sure first, that Pycharm is aware of your docker.

 Go to *Settings > Build, Execution, Deployment > Docker*.
-If you are on linux, you can use docker directly using its socket  `unix:///var/run/docker.sock`, if you are on Windows or Mac, make sure that you have docker-machine installed, then you can simply *Import credentials from Docker Machine*.
+If you are on linux, you can use docker directly using its socket  `unix:///var/run/docker.sock`, if you are on Mac, make sure that you have docker-machine installed, then you can simply *Import credentials from Docker Machine*.

 .. image:: images/1.png